keeneyetact/retroBoard/README.md

 - Older browser support (IE11, somewhat works with IE10 and IE9).
 - Adding an "outdated browser" warning
 - Adding a remaining votes counter when using a maximum number of votes rule.
+- Changing how Editable Labels work: they now only fire onChange on blur or Enter, minimizing the amount of traffic over the socket

 ### Version 2.1.1